-Grid sampling of the Mill Backslope rock cover and access road (Figures 2.3a and 2.3b) indicate that this rock is acid generating. and shows the higher sulfide content and low carbonate content in the rock.
+Grid sampling of the Mill Backslope rock cover and access road (Figures 2.3 and 2.4) indicates that this rock is acid generating and hashigher sulfide content and low carbonate content.
 The low carbonate content is likely a combination of deficient initial compositon and depletion of carbonate from the fines fraction through weathering.

 Historical sampling of drainage from the Mill Backslope reflected two source waters.
 Water from the dewatering drains had low conductivity and low metal concentrations.
 Precipitation that infiltrates through the pyritic production rock buttress had a higher dissolved load, dominated by sulfate, calcium, magnesium, iron, zinc and other trace metals.
 Some samples indicated a mixture of these two sources.
-Drainage from one of the dewatering manifolds (MBS 338 9) had moderate levels of iron, yet appeared to have a minimal production rock component (low sulfate).
+Drainage from one of the dewatering manifolds (MBS 338 (9)) had moderate levels of iron, yet appeared to have a minimal production rock component (low sulfate).
 This illustrates the process of iron mobility in reduced groundwater that is not related to production rock oxidation.
 When the reduced groundwater reaches the surface it reacts with atmospheric oxygen and produces iron oxyhydroxide (red staining).
-Average flows from combined Mill

-Backslope sources are low (less than 10 gpm) and drainage is routed to water treatment facilities via a network of drains and lined ditches.
+Average flows from combined Mill Backslope sources are low (less than 10 gpm) and drainage is routed to water treatment facilities via a network of drains and lined ditches.